gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    If you already followed the previous tutorial, :ref:`create-conf-label`, simply skip this part.

-    For the present simulation, the initial atom positions and box size are given in a conf.gro file (Gromos87 format) that you can download by clicking |conf-SO4.gro|.
+    For the present simulation, the initial atom positions and box size are given in a conf.gro file (Gromos87 format) that you can download by clicking |conf-SO4.gro|

-    Save the conf.gro file in a folder.
-The file looks like that:
+    (See also :ref:`create-conf-label`).

 .. |conf-SO4.gro| raw:: html

     <a href="../../../../inputs/bulksolution/conf.gro" target="_blank">here</a>

+..  container:: justify

+    Save the *conf.gro* file in a folder.
+The file looks like that:

 ..  code-block:: bw